-To be more specific, we refer to ACCREA company and its ARIA segment of manipulators (ARIA stands for Assistive RobotIc Arm).
-What can be noticed concerning these manipulators is that due to the usage their effectors operate inside small regions of their workspaces; due to imperfections in the manufacturing process their kinematics has to be calibrated; due to the necessity of the cost reduction the calibration procedure must not use expensive measuring instruments.
+To be more specific, we refer to ACCREA company1 and its ARIA segment of manipulators (ARIA stands for Assistive robotic arm).
+What can be noticed concerning these manipulators is that due to the usage their effectors operate inside small regions of their workspaces; due to imperfections in the manufacturing process their kinematics must be calibrated; due to the necessity of the cost reduction the calibration procedure must not use expensive measuring instruments.
 This puts the problem of kinematics calibration in a slightly different light.